Lzduque/personal-stylist-api/README.md

 If you want to clone both repos locally and test them, this is the Backend repo, and the Frontend repo is [here](https://github.com/Lzduque/personal-stylist).

 1. Install Frontend dependencies using the `yarn install` command.
-2. Install Backend dependencies using the `stack install` command.
+2. Install Backend dependencies using the `stack setup` command.
 To run the tests in the back end use the `stack test` command.
 3. Start Frontend using the `yarn start` command and `stack build && stack exec personal-stylist-exe\` for the Backend.
 The app will be served at <http://localhost:3000/> and the client at <http://localhost:3001/>.
 4. Go to <http://localhost:2000/> in your browser.